Watch FIFA World Cup 2026™ LIVE, FREE and EXCLUSIVE

 The crew then prepared for a communication blackout with mission control that lasted around 40 minutes when their vessel travelled behind the moon at 8.47am AEST.

-The crew has been relying on NASA's Deep Space Network — a network of three communications facilities located in California, Madrid in Spain and Canberra in Australia — to communicate with the agency on Earth.
+The crew has been relying on NASA's Deep Space Network — comprised of three communications facilities located in California, Madrid and Canberra — to communicate with the agency on Earth.

 When Orion travelled behind the moon, the network's radio antennas were unable to receive signals.

-During the Apollo 8 mission in 1968, which marked the first human landing on the Moon, the crew also experienced a communication blackout, before travelling to the new side of the moon and regaining signal with mission controllers.
+During the Apollo 8 mission in 1968, which marked the first human-crewed flight to reach the moon, the crew also experienced a communication blackout, before travelling to the near side of the moon and regaining signal with mission controllers.

-The four Artemis astronauts set a new spaceflight record on Tuesday as they exceeded the 399,117km distance from Earth reached in 1970 by Apollo 13.
+The four Artemis astronauts set a new spaceflight record on Tuesday as they exceeded the 399,117km distance from Earth reached in 1970 by Apollo 13, travelling 406,780km from Earth.

-A nearly catastrophic spacecraft malfunction cut short that mission, forcing Lovell and his two crewmates to use the moon's gravity to help return them safely to Earth.
+A nearly catastrophic spacecraft malfunction cut short the Apollo 13 mission, forcing Lovell and his two crewmates to use the moon's gravity to help return them safely to Earth.

 Along the way, crew members spent some time assigning provisional new names to lunar features that previously lacked official designations.